clykins90/photo_report/README.md

 5. **Display**: Photos are displayed in the report edit interface and PDF
 6. **Analysis**: AI can analyze photos for damage assessment
 7. **Deletion**: Photos are automatically deleted when a report is removed

+### Deployment
+- Vercel for hosting both frontend and backend
+- Custom Vercel configuration for monorepo structure
+- Static build process for frontend with optimized asset delivery
+- Serverless functions for backend API endpoints